 Skip to main content

-New projects can sometimes start off a bit wonky because we dive straight into the project without getting to know the client or truly understanding some of the tacit, latent, and informal requirements which might not have been recorded, but without which we don’t fully understand what needs to be done to succeed.
+New projects can sometimes start off a bit wonky because we dive straight into the project without getting to know the client or the tacit, latent, and informal requirements we need to fully understand what needs to be done to succeed.

-The project kickoff is an opportunity to establish common goals and the purpose in completing the work, whether the project is an external project or an internal one.
-A kickoff is critical when starting any project, whether complex and multi-faceted or simple and straightforward.
-Fundamentally, it’s about alignment.
+Fundamentally, it’s about alignment: the project kickoff is an opportunity to establish common goals and the purpose of the work, whether the project is external or an internal one.

 What Is A Project Kickoff?

-The project kickoff is part of the project initiation phase of the project lifecycle.
-It’s a critical project management activity that involves preparing the team members and the client team on expectations, communication, and collaboration for the project.
+The project kickoff is part of the project initiation phase of the project life cycle.
+It’s a critical project management activity that involves preparing the project team members and the client team on expectations, communication, and collaboration for the project.

 It informs the project planning phase of the project, and also allows your team and the client to iron out and finalize details such as project timeline, project management methodology, success measurement, and more.